 20 Free Summer Programs for High School Students

-A pre-college or summer program can help you, as a high school student, build your knowledge and skills in a subject you’re passionate about, plan to major in or pursue a career in.
-It can give you a headstart on your college journey, by offering hands-on experience and an early exposure to the pressures and rewards of your chosen field of interest.
+A pre-college or summer program can help you, as a high school student, build your knowledge and skills in a subject you’re passionate about, plan to major in, or pursue a career in.
+It can give you a head start on your college journey by offering hands-on experience and early exposure to the pressures and rewards of your chosen field.

 It also helps enhance your portfolio and college application!
-Admissions officers value students who have put in an extra effort to build their knowledge and skills before alongside the school curriculum.
-With such programs, you will have the opportunity to learn in a variety of spaces, including universities, hospitals and clinics, and research centers, as well as meet with industry professionals.
+Admissions officers value students who have put in an extra effort to build their knowledge and skills beyond the school curriculum.
+With such programs, you will have the opportunity to learn in a variety of settings, including universities, hospitals and clinics, and research centers, and to meet with industry professionals.

 Often, these programs can come with a cost that isn’t always feasible.
 In this article, we’ve listed 20 free summer programs to get you started.

-Note: Many of these programs provide stipends as well!
+Note: Many of these programs also offer stipends!

 1. Veritas AI

 The AI Scholars program is a virtual 10-week boot camp that introduces high school students to AI & ML through lectures, coding exercises, and hands-on projects.
-Students will learn to code using Python and the course material will deep dive into neural networks, deep learning, image classification, AI ethics, and more.
+Students will learn to code using Python, and the course material will take a deep dive into neural networks, deep learning, image classification, AI ethics, and more.

 The AI Fellowship with Publication & Showcase program is a 1-on-1 mentorship program where students create unique AI projects under the guidance of PhD mentors.
 Over 12-15 weeks, you can pick a field of interest at the intersection of AI, ML, or data science to produce an individualized research paper, software/model, app, or presentation.
 Veritas AI has a publication team available to help students publish their papers in journals.
 Here are some past projects you can look at!